 You could be having the most amazing trip and not even realize it.
 We need to actually register something as a positive experience in order for it to soak in.
 Otherwise, all the wonderful experiences will just pass right on by.

 At the end of each day, review the day together and reflect on all the positive experiences you shared, reliving them, appreciating them, and wiring them all in!

-Wherever this spring and summer take you, may your adventures be filled with moments that relax, renew, inspire, uplift, and connect you!
+Wherever these warmer months take you, may your adventures be filled with moments that relax, renew, inspire, uplift, and connect you!

 PS: Want to be sure you don’t miss another blog?
 Be sure to sign up to receive inspiring monthly relationship tips delivered right to your inbox!